GrishaninViacheslav/old_GrishaninVyacheslav.github.io/README.md

 ## grishaninvyacheslav.github.io

-This domain is used as the package name for the following Android app:
-[Stock Stroke Alert](https://github.com/GrishaninVyacheslav/stock-stroke-alert.git)
+This domain is used as the package name for the following Android app:\n [Stock Stroke Alert](https://github.com/GrishaninVyacheslav/stock-stroke-alert.git)

 ### Contacts